SenseLogic/CODA/README.md

     *   Destructor.
     *   Operators.
     *   Inquiries : methods which don't change the class attributes.
-    *   Operations : methods which change the class attributes.
+    *   Operations : methods which may change the class attributes.

 * Within a category, declare :
     *    the called methods before the calling methods, preferably in the order they will be called, so that the class code can be immediately understood by a single sequential read.